Header

 (see photos below)

-Wood Gasifiaction for Small-scale Electrical Generation (20kW)
+Biomass Gasifiaction for Small-scale Electrical Generation (20kW GEK Power Pallet)

 On-farm wind energy: MSC's 10 kW Bergey Excel wind turbine